Lifestyle scene representing best personalised gifts for horse owners

-A horse owner — or a pony owner; the personalisation works either way — doesn't want a generic horse-themed gift.
-They want a gift that recognises their specific horse, by name, breed, and yard.
+The best gift for a horse owner is one personalised with their own horse's name — a name print, mug, tote, or portrait canvas naming the specific horse by name, breed, and yard.
+A horse owner (or pony owner; the personalisation works either way) doesn't want a generic horse-themed gift.
 The shift from generic to specific is the difference between a forgotten present and one that goes on the kitchen wall.

 Best single gift you can give a horse owner.
 Generated from a photo, printed on canvas, framed in slim wood — black, dark, or natural.
 Lives on a wall for years, not in a drawer.